ammar-tanwar/bloglearnbay/posts/data-structures-or-algorithms-what-to-learn-first.md

 ### 1. What is the best DSA course online?

 Any <b>DSA program</b> with 100% placement aid, mock interview sessions, & real-time upskilling with the latest trends can be useful.
 Upskilling with a proven DSA course must have the goal of leveraging coding skills.
-This is possible with the practical learning and practical hands-on experience scope.<br/>
+This is possible with the practical learning and hands-on experience scope.<br/>

 ### 2. How can I learn DSA online?